microsoft/PSRule-pipelines/docs/tasks.md

 steps:
 - task: ps-rule-install@0
   inputs:
-    modules: PSRule.Rules.Azure  # The name of a rule module to install.
+    module: PSRule.Rules.Azure   # The name of a rule module to install.
     latest: false                # Optional.
 Determine if the installed module is updated to the latest version.
     prerelease: false            # Optional.
 Determine if a pre-release module version is installed.
     path: ''                     # Optional.
 The current working path for the task to execute from.